Martini BSA International replacement stock

 Machine rough inlet walnut replacement stock for Martini BSA International single-shot rifle.

 Stocks are not finished and are intentionally cut oversized and maybe cut generic to fit several other different models of the same gun.
-Additional final inlets, shaping, and fitting will need to be completed on the customer end.
+Additional final inlets, shaping, and fitting will need to be completed on the customer's end.
+This is for the wood only no metal parts are included.

 Grain patterns will also vary from the examples.
 Read more details below >